 CONCLUSION AND POLICY RECOMMENDATIONS

-In promoting globally sustainable development goals that are expected to enhance decent life, favourable climatic condition, sustainable environment and so on, the United Nations proposed 17 SDG goals to be achieved globally by 2030.
+In promoting globally sustainable development goals that are expected to enhance decent life, favorable climatic condition, sustainable environment and so on, the United Nations proposed 17 SDG goals to be achieved globally by 2030.
 In line with these goals, this paper aimed to evaluate the progress of Nigeria in achieving SDG 8, that is decent work and economic growth from 2015 to 2022.
-The study reveals that the country has made moderate progress toward achieving SDG 8, with normalized scores above 50 for most indicators, signifying moderate improvements in economic growth, youth engagement, labor rights, and financial inclusion from 2015 to 2022.
+The study reveals that:

+the country has made moderate progress toward achieving SDG 8, with normalized scores above 50 for most indicators, signifying moderate improvements in economic growth, youth engagement, labor rights, and financial inclusion from 2015 to 2022.
 However, challenges persist, particularly in reducing the unemployment rate and expanding access to financial services.

 The increase in unemployment rate is a serious issue that the government needs to pay a serious attention to because this can result in number of crimes such as theft, insecurity, poverty, and other social vices as it is currently witnessing in Nigeria.
-Promoting small and medium scale enterprises, encouraging youth in farming through soft loans and training, providing enabling business environment and so on will boost employment in the country.
+Promoting micro, small and medium scale enterprises, encouraging youth in farming through soft loans and training, providing enabling business environment and so on will boost employment in the country.
 Asides these strategies, foreign investments should be encouraged in the country.

 While significant strides have been made in some areas, continued efforts are necessary to address the remaining challenges and fully achieve the SDGs by 2030.
 However, based on the findings, the following recommendations are further offered to improve progress towards SDG 8.